-All metals have been strong, on average, in the last 34 years from the days before Christmas to mid-February, in correspondence to the Chinese New Year and St. Valentine Day.
-After that periods metal prices tended to significantly slow down the upward trend decrease.
+- to the days around mid-February, in correspondence to the Chinese New Year and St. Valentine Day.
+After that periods metal prices tended to significantly slow down.

-January, as seen above, has been one of the most bullish months for precious metal prices, and also a bullish month for US dollar.
-Gold and silver are two assets negatively correlated to the Dollar Index.
+January, as seen above, has been one of the most bullish months for both:

-In the following bullets, there are additional explanation given by some authors to explain the positive January for precious metals, but these explanations have not been confirmed with data:
+There are explanations given by some authors regarding the positive January returns for precious metals, but these explanations have not been confirmed with data: